RavensbourneWebMedia/Dynamic-Web/sessions/05/README.md

 - [ ] Tweak the CSS of your app
 - [ ] Start adapting your app JS to your own database
 - [ ] Publish it to GitHub `gh-pages`
-- [ ] Prepare the **formative** presentation.
-On the 4th of November (2 weeks from today) you'll hand in on Moodle:
-	- your formative presentation
-	- link to your app on `gh-pages`
-	- links to all the blog posts so far

 ### Blog